ph3nixdown/LearningML/README.md

-This space is for learning nn machine learning using pytorch I think pytorch is a pthon wrapped version of LibTorch (written in C++), but not 100% sure about that These programs (mostly) follow the tutorial found here: https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html?highlight=blitz
+This space is for learning nn machine learning using pytorch

+I think pytorch is a python wrapped version of LibTorch (written in C++), but not 100% sure about that

+These programs (mostly) follow the tutorial found here: https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html?highlight=blitz
 ...with some modifications to break up things into different modules.